Kalibata Heroes' Cemetery

-The National Main Heroes Cemetery in Kalibata (Taman Makam Pahlawan Nasional Utama Kalibata), colloquially known as Kalibata Heroes Cemetery (Taman Makam Pahlawan Kalibata or TMP Kalibata), is a military cemetery in Kalibata, South Jakarta, Indonesia.
+The National Main Heroes' Cemetery in Kalibata (Taman Makam Pahlawan Nasional Utama Kalibata), colloquially known as Kalibata Heroes' Cemetery (Taman Makam Pahlawan Kalibata or TMP Kalibata), is a military cemetery in Kalibata, South Jakarta, Indonesia.
 It was built in 1953 and opened on 10 November 1954.
-Bacharuddin Jusuf Habibie was the first Indonesian President to be buried on the cemetery following his death on 11 September 2019.
+Bacharuddin Jusuf Habibie was the first Indonesian President to be buried in the cemetery following his death on 11 September 2019.
 Former Indonesian foreign minister Agus Salim, who died 6 days before the cemetery was opened, was the first senior politician buried in the cemetery.
-There were also 121 bodies moved from Heroes Cemetery in Ancol.
+There were also 121 bodies moved from Heroes' Cemetery in Ancol.